 Important aspects when building a country house: architect, developer & co.

 The construction of a house presents the builder with a great challenge.
-A house construction, no matter whether prefabricated house or
+A house construction, no matter whether prefabricated house or solid house, is a protracted project.
+With unforeseen construction delays should always be expected, by these the costs can be massively driven up.

 There are two options when building a house: If you work with an architect, the house can be built completely individually and personally tailored to your needs.
 The developer, on the other hand, usually presents you with pre-planned solutions and modules that can be put together.